imyrvold/imyrvold.github.io-ivan/Content/aws/swift-lambda-ci-cd.md

 ---
 date: 2021-01-02 12:00
 description: Make a continuous delivery of Swift Lambda in AWS
-tags: lambda, aws, docker, swift
+tags: lambda, api-gateway, aws, docker, swift
 ---
 ###### Published 2021-01-02
 # Make a continuous delivery of Swift Lambda in AWS